Coverage5 min read·1,741 words

 The Affordability Index Nobody Talks About

-Louisiana, Arkansas, and Florida are the most acute examples: lower median incomes combined with high premiums create coverage affordability crises that dollar averages obscure.
-If you're in one of these states, comparison shopping isn't optional — it's one of the highest-ROI financial habits you can build.
+Louisiana, Arkansas, and Florida are the most acute examples: lower median incomes combined with high premiums create genuine coverage affordability crises that dollar averages obscure.
+A $2,400 annual premium represents a very different burden on a household earning $38,000 than it does on one earning $85,000.
+The Premium Pressure Index makes that difference visible.

 ---